e-e-e/inactive/README.md

 without all the weight of a virtual dom and a reactive state management?

 Well, this is where _Inactive_ comes in.
-Its compiles JSX to DOM Elements, which can then be directly attached directly to the DOM.
+Its compiles JSX to DOM Elements, which can then be directly attached to the DOM.
 There is no state management system, Virtual DOM or anything fancy, so that part is up to you.